Easton, TX

 Housing & Living

 People in Easton, TX have an average commute time of 19.2 minutes, and they drove alone to work.
-Car ownership in Easton, TX is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Easton, TX is lower than the national average, with an average of 1 car per household.

 Property